-These delicious French spuds are mashed, mixed with choux pastry batter, and then piped into sizzling oil to create its unique, soft crisp crust uncovering a cloudy interior.
-Think second-generation chips.
+These delicious French spuds are mashed, mixed with choux pastry batter, and then piped into sizzling oil to create its unique, soft, crisp crust uncovering a cloudy interior.
+Think of second-generation chips.

 Appearance-wise, they look like churros, and their fluffiness is perfect as a side dish for a juicy steak.
 If you have a deep fryer, you can give them a go easily — otherwise, a large pot would do the trick.

 While dauphinoise uses raw potatoes rather than cooked or parboiled, and the gratin is topped with cheese and sometimes béchamel sauce, the boulangère is a slightly healthier, cheese-less alternative.

-In that case, boulangère are thin slices of potatoes parboiled in stock or milk, arranged in layers in a baking dish, and topped with onions, butter and sometimes herbs.
+In that case, boulangère are thin slices of potatoes parboiled in stock or milk, arranged in layers in a baking dish, and topped with onions, butter, and sometimes herbs.